-LEVEL THREE BEHAVIORS Behaviors that Require administrator involvement Violate school district policies Violate school district policies Behaviors/Examples (not all inclusive) Grades K-5 Grades 6-8 Grades 9-12 Physical Aggression bodily actions to cause physical or emotional harm to another such as hitting, biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not result in physical harm; fighting, destroying school property x x failure to remain in assigned areas, skipping class x Out of Area failure to remain in assigned areas, skipping class, leaving any designated area without teacher permission, leaving school without signing out or arriving at school late without signing in. x Possession of Banned Items/Paraphernalia carrying, possessing, or concealing the following items on his/her person, personal carrying case, book bag, locker, desk, or any other container under the control ownership, or in possession of the student: weapons not including firearms (manufactured or homemade); fireworks or any other explosive device, material or liquid; use or possession of tobacco products, matches, lighters, vapes/e-cigarettes, alcoholic beverages, unprescribed legal drugs (including any and all counterfeit or look alike substances); illegal drugs as defined by law enforcement (including any and all counterfeit or look alike substances); gang related items such as bandanas and drawings x x Illegal or Unauthorized Entry to School Facilities trespassing on school board property during unauthorized periods of time, returning to school during a designated suspension or expulsion period x x Theft taking or attempting to take personal items, possessions, school property; physical objects otherwise belonging to another person without expressed consent; also may include identities (figuratively or explicitly) x x Inducing General Panic the use of mail, telephone, telegram, or other instrument of commerce to induce panic; the willful making of any threat; the malicious conveyance of false information knowing the same to be false which concerns an attempt being made, or to be made; to kill, injure, intimidate any individual; or unlawfully to damage or destroy any building, vehicle, or other real or personal property. x x Also includes the unauthorized access to lab equipment, i.e. gas, valves x Verbal/Physical Aggression to School Staff profanity, obscene gestures or pictures, verbal or cyber bullying, verbal coercion in the form of threats to use force, violence, intimidation, fear or disruptive means, including arguing, yelling, and talking back to staff.
-Also bodily actions to cause physical harm to a staff member or any major destruction of property x x
+LEVEL THREE BEHAVIORS Behaviors that Require administrator involvement Violate school district policies Violate state pAre chronic le Behaviors/Examples (not all inclusive) Grades K-5 Grades 6-8 Grades 9-12 Physical Aggression bodily actions to cause physical or emotional harm to a biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not re fighting, destroying school property x x x failure to remain in assigned areas, skipping class X Out of Area failure to remain in assigned areas, skipping class, leav without teacher permission, leaving school without sign school late without signing in. ning out or arriving at x carrying, possessing, or concealing the following items on his/her person, personal carrying case, book bag, locker, desk, or any other container under the control ownership, or in possession of the student: weapons not including firearms (manufactured or homemade); fireworks or any other explosive device, material or liquid; use or possession of tobacco products, matches, lighters, vapes/e-cigarettes, nicotine pouches, edibles/gummies, alcoholic beverages, unprescribed legal drugs (including any and all counterfeit or look alike substances); illegal drugs as defined by law enforcement (including any and all counterfeit or look alike substances); gang related items such as bandanas and drawings x x x Illegal or Unauthorized Entry to School Facilities Inauthorized Entry trespassing on school during a designated suspension or expulsion period X x x Theft taking or attempting to take personal items, possessions, school property; physical objects otherwise belonging to another person without expressed consent; also may include identities (figuratively or explicitly) x x the use of mail, telephone, telegram, or other instrument of commerce to induce panic; the willful making of any threat; the malicious conveyance of false information knowing the same to be false which concerns an attempt being made, or to be made; to kill, injure, intimidate any individual; or unlawfully to damage or destroy any building, vehicle, or other real or personal property. x X Also includes the unauthorized access to lab equipment t, i.e. gas, valves X Verbal/Physical profanity, obscene gestures or pictures, verbal or cyber bullying, verbal coercion in the form of threats to use force, violence, intimidation, fear or disruptive means, including arguing, yelling, and talking back to staff.
+Also bodily actions to cause physical harm to a staff member or any major destruction of property X X X auministrator and bused on the serving and prequency of the officerse.
+ELEMENTARY MIDDLE Нібн Parent Contact Parent Contact Parent Contact • Corporal Punishment Corporal Punishment Notification of Authorities Notification of Authorities (if Notification of Authorities In-school necessary) Work Study • Suspension (1-10 days) • In-school Suspension (1-10 days) • In-school Suspension (1-10 days) Out-of-school Suspension (1-10) Out-of-school Suspension (1-10 • Out-of-school Suspension (1-10 days) days) days) Tribunal Tribunal Tribunal Expulsion Expulsion Expulsion